Elizabeth Warren: Tenure

 Saying "despite the progress we've made since 2008, the biggest banks continue to threaten our economy", in July 2015 Warren, John McCain, Maria Cantwell, and Angus King reintroduced the 21st Century Glass–Steagall Act, a modern version of the Banking Act of 1933.
 The legislation was intended to reduce the American taxpayer's risk in the financial system and the likelihood of future financial crises.

 In a September 20, 2016, hearing, Warren called on Wells Fargo CEO John Stumpf to resign, adding that he should be "criminally investigated" over Wells Fargo's opening of two million checking and credit-card accounts without the customers' consent.

 In December 2016, Warren gained a seat on the Senate Armed Services Committee, which The Boston Globe called "a high-profile perch on one of the chamber's most powerful committees" that would "fuel speculation about a possible 2020 bid for president".

 During the debate on Senator Jeff Sessions's nomination for United States attorney general in February 2017, Warren quoted a letter Coretta Scott King had written Senator Strom Thurmond in 1986 when Sessions was nominated for a federal judgeship.
 King wrote, "Mr. Sessions has used the awesome power of his office to chill the free exercise of the vote by black citizens in the district he now seeks to serve as a federal judge.
 This simply cannot be allowed to happen."
 Senate Republicans voted that by reading the letter from King, Warren had violated Senate Rule 19, which prohibits impugning another senator's character.
 This prohibited Warren from further participating in the debate on Sessions's nomination, and Warren instead read King's letter while streaming live online.
 In rebuking Warren, Senate Majority Leader Mitch McConnell said on the Senate floor, "She was warned.
 She was given an explanation.
 Nevertheless, she persisted."
 McConnell's language became a slogan for Warren and others.

 On October 3, 2017, during Wells Fargo chief executive Timothy J. Sloan's appearance before the Senate Banking Committee, Warren called on him to resign, saying, "At best you were incompetent, at worst you were complicit."

 On July 17, 2019, Warren and Representative Al Lawson introduced legislation that would make low-income college students eligible for benefits under the Supplemental Nutrition Assistance Program (SNAP) according to the College Student Hunger Act of 2019.

 In November 2020, Warren was named a candidate for Secretary of the Treasury in the Biden Administration.

 Warren was at the Capitol to participate in the 2021 United States Electoral College vote count when Trump supporters attacked the Capitol.
 She called it an "attempted coup and act of insurrection egged on by a corrupt president to overthrow our democracy", and the perpetrators "domestic terrorists."
 The day after the attack, Warren joined the entire Massachusetts Congressional delegation to call for Trump's immediate removal from office through the invocation of the Twenty-fifth Amendment to the United States Constitution or impeachment.

+Throughout 2024 and 2025, Warren supported the IRS Direct File effort.